Protonics Clinical Studies

 Conclusions

 Altering pelvic tilt significantly changes the angle of lumbar Lordosis.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #12